Below you'll find answers to the most frequent questions asked by students.

 Can I leave the residence any time before my booking period ends?

-Students and guests staying for 31 days or more are required to sign a residence agreement upon arrival, which is effectively a lease for the entire period they booked the room for.
-This is a “fixed-term” lease and students are not able to break or quit the lease before the end date noted on the lease, and are responsible for full payment of the lease even if they wish to leave before the end date of the lease.
+Students and guests staying for 31 days or more are required to sign a residence agreement/lease upon arrival for the entire period of their stay.
+This is a “fixed-term” lease and tenants are not able to break or quit the lease before the end date noted on the lease, and are responsible for full payment of the lease even if they wish to leave before the end date of the lease.
 The lease does not renew automatically at the end of the period.

 Your room will be assigned to you by the Residence Coordinator according to the room type you reserved.
 If other rooms are available, you may request a different room on your check in date.